-Regardless if you’re going through a break-up, going through a transitional period in your career, or simply need a long-awaited refresh, a wellness-focused adventure might be exactly what you need to feel inspired for your next chapter.
+Regardless of if you are going through a break-up, going through a transitional period in your career or simply need a long-awaited refresh, a wellness-focused adventure might be exactly what you need to feel inspired for your next chapter.

 Here, experts detail the benefits of wellness travel.

-1. Wellness travel doesn’t make you feel like you need a vacation from your vacation.
+1. Wellness travel does not make you feel like you need a vacation from your vacation.

 2. Wellness travel allows you to go at your own pace.